 Most background check services operate independently, allowing businesses to use them whenever they need to conduct a report.
 However, some services are part of a larger HR software solution, which may require an additional cost.

-On the other hand, certain services focus primarily on providing data and offer an application programming interface (API) for developers to seamlessly integrate background checks into their in-house solutions or existing third-party HR systems.
+Certain services focus primarily on providing data and offer an Application Programming Interface (API) for developers to seamlessly integrate background checks into their in-house solutions or existing third-party HR systems.

 HR departments often rely on multiple services to ensure a comprehensive candidate profile.
 However, using multiple services can quickly become costly and repetitive if they produce duplicate background data.